defplex/Rabbit-Wordlist/README.md

 # Rabbit-Wordlist
 Wordlist compiled from Stealer Logs

-There are just over 6 million passwords in this Wordlist compiled from publically available Stealer Logs (no paid-for data was used!)
+There are over 6 million passwords in this Wordlist compiled from publically available Stealer Logs samples (no paid-for data was used)

-The Wordlist has been split into 4 files to work around Github's file upload size limitation.
-A quick way to join them together from the terminal is to move all 4 files into their own directory and then run:
+The Wordlist has been split into smaller files to work around Github's file upload size limitation.
+A quick way to join them together from the terminal is to move all files into their own directory and then run:

 cat * > Rabbit-Wordlist-Deduped.txt